Édouard Roger-Vasselin: 2016–2020: Two time Wimbledon and ATP Finals finalist

-2022: Fifth Masters 1000 final in five years
+2022: Fifth Masters final in five years

-At Indian Wells, Roger-Vasselin and partner Santiago Gonzáles advanced to the finals of the Masters 1000 series event, losing to John Isner and Jack Sock.
+At Indian Wells, Roger-Vasselin and partner Santiago González advanced to the finals of the Masters 1000 series event, losing to John Isner and Jack Sock.
 In doing so, Roger-Vasselin became just the second player to reach a Masters 1000 final after major hip surgery.
-Roger-Vasselin, who had hip surgery last year, joins Bob Bryan in this select category.
-Both Roger-Vasselin and Gonzáles and the Bryan Brothers were coached by Dave Marshall during those runs.
+Roger-Vasselin, who had hip surgery in 2021, joined Bob Bryan in this select category.
+Both Roger-Vasselin and Gonzáles and the Bryan brothers were coached by Dave Marshall during those runs.